makerdao/community/governance/votes/Executive vote - August 22, 2024.md

 If this executive proposal passes, then the LitePSM Keeper Network Job will be updated with the following contract calls and parameters as a consequence of the LITE-PSM-USDC-A DC-IAM and `buf` parameter changes described earlier in this document:

-- The old LitePSMJob will be removed from the CronSequencer through contract call `sequencer.removejob(0x689cE517a4DfCf0C5eC466F2757D324fc292C8Be)`.
+- The old LitePSM job will be removed from the CronSequencer through contract call `sequencer.removejob(0x689cE517a4DfCf0C5eC466F2757D324fc292C8Be)`.
-- The new LitePSMJob will be added to the CronSequencer through contract call `sequencer.addjob(0x0c86162ba3e507592fc8282b07cf18c7f902c401)`.
+- The new LitePSM job will be added to the CronSequencer through contract call `sequencer.addjob(0x0c86162ba3e507592fc8282b07cf18c7f902c401)`.
 - [`fill`](https://forum.makerdao.com/t/lite-psm-usdc-a-phase-1-test-period-proposed-parameters/24644#keeper-network-threshold-parameters-4): The [rushThreshold](https://forum.makerdao.com/t/litepsm-job-post-mortem/24841#solution-4) will be set to **20 million DAI**.
 - [`trim`](https://forum.makerdao.com/t/lite-psm-usdc-a-phase-1-test-period-proposed-parameters/24644#keeper-network-threshold-parameters-4): The [gushThreshold](https://forum.makerdao.com/t/litepsm-job-post-mortem/24841#solution-4) will be set to **20 million DAI**.
 - [`chug`](https://forum.makerdao.com/t/lite-psm-usdc-a-phase-1-test-period-proposed-parameters/24644#keeper-network-threshold-parameters-4): The [cutThreshold](https://forum.makerdao.com/t/litepsm-job-post-mortem/24841#solution-4) will be remain unchanged at **300,000 DAI**.
 - The chainlog entry for [CRON_LITE_PSM_JOB](https://etherscan.io/address/0x689ce517a4dfcf0c5ec466f2757d324fc292c8be) will be updated to [0x0c86162ba3e507592fc8282b07cf18c7f902c401](https://etherscan.io/address/0x0c86162ba3e507592fc8282b07cf18c7f902c401).

+The new LitePSM job meets all the requirements outlined in the [LitePSM Job Post-Mortem](https://forum.makerdao.com/t/litepsm-job-post-mortem/24841).

 ## Review